benlawraus/pyDALAnvilWorks/README.rst

 ---------------
 The program uses `pyDAL <https://github.com/web2py/pydal>`_ to substitute the database interactions.
 This means you can git clone your app on your laptop and run some tests on it without modifying your app or using the external server's database.
+The anvil.works commands have been turned into wrappers for `pyDAL <https://github.com/web2py/pydal>`_ commands to your sqlite database on your laptop.

+But how is the sqlite database set-up?

+`Yaml2Schema <https://github.com/benlawraus/yaml2schema>`_ uses the
+file called `anvil.yaml`.
+This file contains a description of your database schema. `Yaml2Schema  <https://github.com/benlawraus/yaml2schema>`_ will read the `anvil.yaml` and generate a `pyDAL <https://github.com/web2py/pydal>`_ definition file (`pydal_def.py`) that should be placed into your `tests` directory.
+During your set-up, this file is executed and generates the sqlite database.
+Note that if you want to run any other kind of database (e.g. postgresql, mysql etc) instead of sqlite, you can do this by changing the adapter in `pydal_def.py`.
+Take a look at the pyDAL's `documentation <https://py4web.com/_documentation/static/en/chapter-07.html>`_ to know more.

+For the client-side, `_anvil_designer.py` files are generated to mimic the UI on `anvil.works <anvil.works>`_.
+When your client_side code meets a component it uses a dummy class from that file instead.

 How to use it?
 ---------------
-First, create your virtual environment and install pyDAL.

-Copy this repo's directory structure into your cloned anvil.works app.
-Instead of calling the anvil.works routines, it will use the local version instead.

-Of course, you will need a complete mirror of your anvil.works external database.
-To set that up, use this `converter <https://github.com/benlawraus/yaml2schema>`_.
-In your cloned anvil.works app, there is a file called `anvil.yaml`.
-This file contains a description of your database schema.
-The `converter <https://github.com/benlawraus/yaml2schema>`_ will read the `anvil.yaml` and generate a `pyDAL <https://github.com/web2py/pydal>`_ definition file (`pydal_def.py`) that you can use to run your tests.
-Place `pydal_def.py` into your `tests` directory.

-Also create a `database` directory there to put all your database files.

-A csv file can be exported from your anvil.works database and imported into your sqlite using  `pyDal <http://www.web2py.com/books/default/chapter/29/06/the-database-abstraction-layer#Exporting-and-importing-data>`_, but really, you should generate dummy data during your tests anyway.

-Your directory structure on your laptop will then look like this:
+Your directory structure on your laptop will look like this:

     - anvil  (from this repo)
     - _anvil_designer (from this repo)